The Classification of 3+1d Symmetry Enriched Topological Order: 3+1D -SETs and their anomalies

 \subsection{Categorical Description of Fermionic (2+1)d Topological Order with $G$-Symmetry}

 As reviewed in \S\ref{subsection:extensions}, equipping a (2+1)d TO with a $G$-symmetry amounts to performing a $G$-crossed braided extension of a nondegenerate braided fusion 1-category.
-For use below, let us additionally point out that it follows from \cite[Theorem 4.18(iii)]{DGNO}, that the condition of being fusion for a $G$-crossed braided multifusion 1-category corresponds to the condition that the braided functor from $\mathbf{Rep}(G)$ be fully faithful for the corresponding braided multifusion 1-category.
+For use below, let us additionally point out that it follows from \cite[Theorem 4.18(iii)]{DGNO}, that the condition of being fusion for a $G$-crossed braided multifusion 1-category corresponds to the condition that the braided functor from $\mathbf{Rep}(G)$ being fully faithful for the corresponding braided multifusion 1-category.

 We now consider a fermionic version of this procedure.
-Given a fermionic (2+1)d TO described by a nondegenerate $\tSVect$-enriched braided fusion 1-category, we explain how to equip it with a $G$-symmetry.
-Mathematically, this process is captured by the notion of $\tSVect$-enriched $G$-crossed braided extension.
-The key difference with the bosonic case is that the $G$-extension is required to be compatible with the $\tSVect$-enrichment.
+Given a fermionic (2+1)d TO described by a nondegenerate $\mathbf{2SVect}$-central braided fusion 1-category, we explain how to equip it with a $G$-symmetry.
+Mathematically, this process is captured by the notion of $\mathbf{2SVect}$-central $G$-crossed braided extension.
+The key difference with the bosonic case is that the $G$-extension is required to be compatible with the $\tSVect$-central structure.